 Additionally, if you enter a search query and type enter, you'll see Add this as a custom food at the end of the list of search results.

 Enter the custom food details including Food Name, Serving Size and Calories contained.

-Comparing food items allows you to better understand what you consume and therefore to make a more informed decision when it comes to choosing between different food items and their serving sizes.
+Comparing food items allows you to better understand what you consume and therefore make a more informed decision when it comes to choosing between different food items and their serving sizes.
 The feature allows you to compare all the dietary information for two foods.

-Select Nutrition and Calories from the Quick Access section.
+Select Food from the Quick Access section.